 There are so many amazing things to do in San Diego with kids.
 You could spend a month exploring the city and still not see everything!
 Plus there is the Donut Bar which has the best donuts San Diego has to offer – and I guarantee you will want to go back more then once to try all the flavors!
 And did we mention the San Diego breweries yet?!
 So many to pick from and so little time.

-With out further ado here you go our list of 12 things to do with kids in San Diego and yes it includes the best breweries in San Diego (where you can bring the kids), desserts in San Diego, our favorite San Diego beaches, the best San Diego attractions and more!
+With out further ado here you go our list of 12 things to do with kids in San Diego and yes it includes the best breweries to stop at when visiting San Diego (where you can bring the kids), desserts in San Diego, our favorite San Diego beaches, the best San Diego attractions and more!

 Table of Contents

 - Waterfront Park

 There are so many attractions in San Diego to take your kids to.
 It can be overwhelming!
 We have put together our list of what our family enjoyed to help you narrow down your list and enjoy this fun city!